Foster with Willamette Humane Society

 This community-based volunteer program helps alleviate stress on the shelter’s capacity, staff, and resources during critical times in each animal’s life.
 Volunteers help provide necessary stress relief for animals, while enjoying a community of on-going learning opportunities with fellow animal lovers.

 Fostering is a big commitment, one that helps save lives and builds lasting memories.
 On average, a foster animal spends two to eight weeks with a Foster Volunteer.
-WHS is proud to offer support to all volunteers through this journey, including training and resources.
+WHS is proud to support volunteers through this journey, including training and resources.
 Foster volunteers must be over 18 years of age and complete all foster volunteer training and paperwork.
 After training, Foster Volunteers must commit to accepting an available foster animal during the next year.

 Foster Fast Facts